198d/cv/index.rst

   *EventMachine*), called *RCelery*, that ported major pieces of the *Python* library *Celery* to *Ruby* making possible tasks published (via *RabbitMQ* broker) from one language to be processed by the other
-* Transitioned to different team with bigger scalability concerns where was given opportunity to learn *Python*
+* Learned *Python* after moving to larger team and quickly made significant contributions
-* Participated in very *Agile* process that involved bi-weekly sprints, retrospectives, etc. (best I've ever seen the process run)
+* Participated in very *Agile* process that involved bi-weekly sprints, retrospectives, etc.

 Metromix